Our Verdict

 Ease of Transport

-Next, we looked at moving each SUP to and from the water.
-We based scores for this metric on the weight, handle comfort, and overall feel when carrying each board.
 The Malibu is shorter compared to the touring options, which makes it a bit easier to haul.
-However, it is on the heavier side, tipping the scales at 31 pounds.
+However, at 31 pounds, it's on the heavier side.
 Fortunately, the molded handle is fairly comfortable, and the board feels just fine to hold, just a little fatiguing over time due to its heft.

 Construction Quality